mykelalvis/FATESRD/Other/fate-core-SRD.md

 Amanda nods, and Lily asks, “Can I knock some of it over in order to trip these guys up a bit?
 I imagine if they're big, clodhopping golems, they aren't as agile as I am.”

 She says, “Sounds fine to me.
-Sounds like you're trying to [[create advantage]] with [[Athletics]].
+Sounds like you're trying to [[Create Advantage]] with [[Athletics]].
 One of the golems gets to roll a defend action against you, just because it's close enough to get in your way.”

 Cynere has [[Athletics]] at Great (+4).
 Lily rolls and gets a +1, for a Superb (+5) result.
 The nearest golem rolls to defend and only gets a Fair (+2).
 Cynere succeeds with style!
 Lily places the aspect Cluttered Floor on the scene and notes that she can invoke that aspect twice for free.

 Amanda describes the golems' difficulty with their footing, and now Cynere's got a little bit of an advantage in the coming exchange...

-If you're using [[create advantage]] on an existing aspect…
+If you're using [[Create Advantage]] on an existing aspect…

 When you fail, you give a free invoke on that aspect to someone else instead.
 That could be your opponent in a conflict, or any character who could tangibly benefit to your detriment.